sigven/pcgr/README.md

   __10. Is it possible for the users to update the data bundle to get the most recent versions of all underlying data sources?__

   _Answer: As of now, the data bundle is updated only with each release of PCGR.
-This is not yet supported, but we want to allow for such updates in the future._
+The data harmonization pipeline of knowledge databases in PCGR contain numerous and complex procedures, with several quality control and re-formatting steps, and and cannot be fully automated in its present form.
+The version of all databases and key software elements are outlined in each PCGR report._